 15th: Virtual Meeting

 |16th: Virtual Meeting|

 17th: Virtual Meeting

 Supply Chain Finance (SCF) companies are fast emerging as preferred lending solutions partners for the vastly under-served MSME sector.
 Powered by new-age, advanced financial technologies, new SCF tools hold the promise to mitigate the funding woes of small-scale businesses.
 SCF lenders have a wider outreach among small businesses, ensuring faster loan approvals and seamless transaction processing on timely schedules with flexible terms.
-With the current pandemic of COVID-19, the disruption of the global supply chain, many of which will impact related financing structures from a macro perspective of which the demand patterns in our economy will have a distorting impact on business and industries, resulting in flow-on effects for supply chains and, by extension, the financing structures that support them.- Read More
+With the COVID-19 pandemic and the disruption of the global supply chain, many of which will impact financing structures from a macro perspective.
+Demand patterns on our economy will have a distorting impact on business and industries, resulting in flow-on effects for supply chains and, by extension, the financing structures that support them.- Read More

-MSMEs play a huge role in facilitating economic development, including employment, GDP and export.
-In spite of their importance, access to financing is still one of the challenges to growth due to shortage of MSME credit data, also known as ‘thin file’ borrowers.
+MSMEs play a huge role in facilitating economic development, including employment, GDP and exports.
+In spite of their importance, access to financing is still a significant challenges to growth due to shortages of MSME credit data, also known as ‘thin file’ borrowers.
 A better methodology of MSME data collection and utilization will encourage countries to relook at their financial inclusion indicators for MSMEs and develop better policies in the direction of improvement.- Read More